NotYourMain/OllamaMicroservice-Group-5/README.md

 🔗 https://ollama.com/download
 Once installed, verify by running: ollama --version
+1.3 Download Ollama Mistral
+Run the code "ollama pull mistral"
-1.3 Run Ollama Server
+1.4 Run Ollama Server
 After installation, start the Ollama server with: ollama serve
 This ensures that Ollama is running in the background.

-2. Set Up Python Virtual Environment
+2. Set Up Python Virtual Environment (Optional)
 2.1 Create a Virtual Environment
 Open a terminal and run:
 python -m venv chatbot-env